Life opened a new avenue for me, thank Mamata didi for giving me big opportunity: Babul on joining TMC | Politics

 Former Union minister and BJP MP Babul Supriyo, who switched over to West Bengal's ruling TMC in a surprise move, on Sunday said life has now opened a new avenue for him from the prospect of being ''retired hurt'' from public affairs not so long ago.

-Supriyo also said he has nothing to prove to anybody, and he has been involved in politics from the grassroots level since becoming an MP in 2014 on a BJP ticket from Asansol.
+Supriyo also said he has nothing to prove to anybody, and he has been involved in politics from the grassroots level since becoming an MP in 2014 on a BJP ticket from Asansol in West Bengal.

 ''Life has opened a new avenue for me from the prospect of being retired hurt from public life… I received a lot of support from a party (TMC) with which I had a very tumultuous relationship,'' Supriyo said, addressing a press conference at the Trinamool Congress headquarters here.